 Getting adequate amounts of plant protein, supplementing nutrients such as vitamin B12, progressive heavy (and smart) training, convincing friends and family that you're not dying from malnutrition, not eating too much and not eating too little...

 The last bit about 'not eating too little' is something that I know many of you struggle with.
 If want to put on any significant amount of muscle mass, you will have to be in a caloric surplus i.e. eat more calories than you burn.

 The problem is further compounded by the fact that you are burning calories at the gym that also needs to be replenished.
 If you can relate to these difficulties, you can also look out for a guide that you probably will want to implement in your life.

 I don't believe there are any strict definitions of what constitutes a "vegan mass gainer".
 So here's one that I just made up: "A mass gainer is a high-calorie liquid which helps you put on muscle."

 Getting in the calories you need (while not wanting to kill yourself because you are too full) is a hell of a lot easier by drinking calories instead of chewing them.

 Your body needs adequate protein (the basic building blocks of muscle fiber) in order to support growth and repair of new muscle tissue.
-Right around 1.6-2.2 grams protein per kg bodyweight has been shown in studies to maximize muscle growth - and adding some extra protein to a vegan weight gainer can make it a lot easier hitting these protein targets each day.
+Right around 1.6-2.2 grams protein per kg body weight has been shown in studies to maximize muscle growth - and adding some extra nutrition to a vegan weight gainer can make it a lot easier hitting these targets each day.

 An extra boost of carbohydrate in your vegan weight gain shake provides the energy that allows for a high training intensity in the gym (which means more gains) and moreover these calories help contribute towards a caloric surplus which promotes an anabolic, or muscle-building, state.

 And no don't worry, a surplus coming from carbohydrate won't automatically make you fat.
 This has been debunked over and over again as keto/paleo/low-carb bullsh*t.
 In fact, it's been shown that overfeeding with fat leads to greater body fat gain compared to overfeeding with carbs!

 It's not uncommon to find a vegan weight gain powder with some healthy fats thrown in for good measure.
 A few grams of fat sprinkled in will boost total calories, and it's crucial for healthy hormonal function such as testosterone which increases rate of muscle growth.

-Should You Buy One, or Make One Yourself?
+Should You Buy One or Make One Yourself?

 That is a great question.
 Glad you asked!